WPL HiPAF® compact

 1 up to 60 population equivalent (PE) where mains drainage is unavailable

-The WPL HiPAF packaged wastewater (sewage) treatment range is regularly specified by the highly regulated UK water utilities, and the range meets stringent European environmental discharge consent standards.
-This makes our products the preferred choice for sensitive locations such as Sites of Special Scientific Interest (SSSI).
+Regularly specified by the highly regulated UK water utilities, the sewage treatment range meets stringent European environmental discharge consent standards.
+This makes the WPL HiPAF the preferred choice for sensitive locations such as Sites of Special Scientific Interest (SSSI).